appveyor/website/src/_posts/2016-12-23-sonarqube.md

 title: SonarQube Analysis
 ---

 This is a guest post by [Cedd Burge](https://github.com/ceddlyburge), Software Developer Lead at [RES](https://medium.com/res-software-team).
-Last updated and verified working March 2019.
+Last updated and verified working December 2020.

 SonarQube / SonarSource analyzes code, highlights quality issues and calculates metrics such as technical debt.
 More information is available on [SonarSource.com](https://www.sonarsource.com/).